 Tip 5: Use your logo

 Your logo is of great importance to your branding strategy.
 Branding is more than designing an awesome logo, though (that’s why this is the final tip and not the first one I share).
 Ideally, your logo should stand out.
 It should be something people recognize without any context.
 Designing a logo doesn’t have to be too expensive.
-Go check out 99designs for instance!
+Go check out 99designs or Looka for instance!

 Once you have a kickass logo, make sure to use it!
 Present it to your audience: on your website, in your newsletter, on Facebook: everywhere!
 Don’t forget to use it as favicon for your website.
 A while ago, Google added favicons to mobile search results.
 It has been experimenting with showing them for desktop results, too.
 You can imagine it’s good for your visibility if your logo is included in the results pages, as favicon.